ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 Here's [John Gruber][daringfireball]'s and [Jason Snell][sixcolors 3]'s take on the event today.

-Since the initial post, I also added additional content links, now that the big sites have started to analyzed the event in greater detail.
+Since the initial post, I also added additional content links, now that the big sites have started to analyze the event in greater detail.

 </div>